Digital Learning Resources

 Lynda.com is now available online free with your Wethersfield Library card.
 Create an account today to access more than 3000 courses about web design, software, programming languages, business skills, and job searching.
 Lynda.com is a great way to improve your tech skills for personal or professional growth.
 Lynda.com also provides certificates of completion as proof that a course has successfully been finished.
 Click here to start learning!

-- Khan Academy - Khan Academy is an a la carte educational resource providing "micro-lectures" via YouTube videos.
-This began as a resource for school children who needed help with mathematics, it has since expanded to include many other disciplines, as well as providing resources for teachers, parents, and those studying for specific tests, like the SATs or the MCATs.
+A nonprofit a la carte educational resource providing “micro-lectures” via YouTube videos.
+Khan Academy began as a resource for school children who needed help with mathematics.
+Since its start in 2004, it has expanded to include many other disciplines, as well as resources for teachers, parents, older learners, and those studying for specific tests, like the SATs or the MCATs.